geolr/rumau_docs_public/vim.md

 show register `:reg a` from normal mode

+run macro `@a` to run from register a, runs after releasing the a key, no confirmation or anything

 edit macro before running: `:let @a='` next key-press is `C-r` again `C-r` then `a`, this should show the current macro in register a

 use arrow keys to move and edit/delete from macro, e.g. update the numbers to insert `:let @a='2j16l^VG16lI2700;^[^[dwiZ^[:w^M^M`